rabestro/DatZ1165-EN/C16/TEST_CASE.md

      vertical: true

 Enter size of square matrix (0 for exit):
+2
+Enter 4 numbers representing the square matrix:
+1 2
+3 4
+Is the matrix symmetric by ... main diagonal: false side diagonal: false
+   horizontal: false
+     vertical: false

+Enter size of square matrix (0 for exit):
+2
+Enter 4 numbers representing the square matrix:
+1 2
+2 3
+Is the matrix symmetric by ... main diagonal: true side diagonal: false
+   horizontal: false
+     vertical: false

 Enter size of square matrix (0 for exit):
 The program checks is given matrix symmetric.